CRYSTAL7271/FNF-PyEngine/README.md

 # Guide - Conversion from psych to pyengine & chart structure

-In the chart structure it's usually used json, same here, only one difference.. the arrows have a number to make the game understand which character will do that arrow, the game has two options.. opponent or player.
+In the chart structure it's usually used json, same here, only one difference.. the arrows have a string in the array to make the game understand which character will do that arrow, the game has two options.. opponent or player.

 For example: